GoogleCloudPlatformTraining/cpo200-startup-scripts/README.md

 # cpo200-startup-scripts
-Simple examples to illustrate the use of startup and shutdown scripts on Google Compute Engine.
+Used in the CPO200 course - Simple examples to illustrate the use of startup and shutdown scripts on Google Compute Engine.